haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You can further refine the trigger so the spell is activated only under certain circumstances or according to a creature’s physical characteristics (such as height or weight), or physical kind (for example, the ward could be set to affect hags or shapechangers).
 You can also specify creatures that don’t trigger the glyph, such as those who say a certain password.
 When you inscribe the glyph, choose one of the options below for its effect.
 Once triggered, the glyph glows, filling a 60-­‐‑foot-­‐‑radius sphere with dim light for 10 minutes, after which time the spell ends.
 Each creature in the sphere when the glyph activates is targeted by its effect, as is a creature that enters the sphere for the first time on a turn or ends its turn there.
 Death.
 Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 184

 Discord.
 Each target must make a Constitution saving throw.
 On a failed save, a target bickers and argues with other creatures for 1 minute.
 During this time, it is incapable of meaningful communication and has disadvantage on attack rolls and ability checks.
 Fear.
 Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 30 feet away from the glyph on each of its turns, if able.